-If we were discussing CBD products though (or hemp at all), things get more complicated because there are few limitations put in place by law in terms of what kind of payment processor merchants may allow from their international buyers.
+If we were discussing CBD products (or hemp at all).
+Things get more complicated because there are a few limitations put in place by law in terms of what kind of payment processor merchants may allow from their international buyers.
 For these cases, Woo Commerce Payments is not an option as per industry rules and regulations.

 Can you sell CBD products on Shopify?

 Yes.
-Shopify grants and promotes the sale of CBD products in states where it’s legalized to do so, but you’ll require a third-party payment gateway provider like Merchant Stronghold, but before we get into that there are some warnings worth noting.
-If your business is situated in or catering accurately to an area where CBD sales aren’t permitted, it gets tough.
+Shopify grants and promotes the sale of CBD products in states where it’s legalized to do so.
+But you’ll require a third-party payment gateway provider like Merchant Stronghold, but before we get into that there are some warnings worth noting.
+If your business is situated in or caters accurately to an area where CBD sales aren’t permitted.
+It gets tough.

 What’s essential to get a CBD Merchant Account?

-To start accepting credit and debit cards for CBD products, get started today by filling out Merchant Stronghold simple online application.
+To start accepting credit and debit cards for CBD products.
+Get started today by filling out Merchant Stronghold’s simple online application.
 To smoothly move the process along, you’ll need to give the following documents:

 -An authentic, government-issued ID, such as a driver’s license